libretro/RetroArch/README.md

 RetroArch attempts to be small and lean, while still having all the useful core features expected from an emulator.
-It is designed to be very portable and features a gamepad-centric UI called RGUI.
+It is designed to be very portable and features a gamepad-centric UI.
 It also has a full-featured command-line interface.

 In some areas, RetroArch goes beyond and emphasizes on not-so-common technical features such as multi-pass shader support,